 Oahu recycling rates are above the national average and Honolulu ranks among the top cities in the country in landfill diversion.
-By employing both recycling and waste-to-energy, more than 70% of Oahu's municipal solid waste is being diverted from Waimanalo Gulch Landfill.
-Expansions to the H-POWER waste-to-energy plant and increases in recycling will further decrease what goes to landfill.
+By employing both recycling and waste-to-energy, most of Oahu's Municipal Solid Waste (MSW) is being diverted from Waimanalo Gulch Sanitary Landfill (WGSL).
+Increases in recycling and waste-to-energy will further reduce what goes to landfill in the coming years.

 In 2015, more than 78% of Oahu's MSW was diverted from the WGSL.
 Of the roughly 22% of material being landfilled at WGSL, 17% is ash/residue from H-POWER and only about 5% is unprocessed MSW.